AI Agent Trust & Verification

 A New Attack Surface Nobody Is Watching

 AI agents are no longer experimental.
-They manage DAO treasuries, execute DeFi strategies, run liquidity positions, process token distributions, and interact with smart contracts — autonomously, at machine speed, around the clock.
+They manage DAO treasuries, execute DeFi strategies, run liquidity positions, process token distributions, and interact with smart contracts - autonomously, at machine speed, around the clock.
+In agentic commerce, they now autonomously discover, compare, and execute purchases on behalf of consumers across platforms like ChatGPT, Microsoft Copilot, and Shopify - processing real transactions without a human approving each step.

 This creates a trust problem that existing compliance and security tooling was never designed to solve.